 The descent was a little more difficult than the ascent because the trail was not groomed and my snowshoes were sinking deep into the snow, slowing my pace a lot.
 But little by little I came down from the mountain.
 I eventually reached a logging road, and following it took me back to the parking lot, my starting point.

-I only hikes 4.3 kilometres in total, with an elevation gain of 186 metres, but with all the snow it was a more challenging exercise than I expected.
+I only hiked 4.3 kilometres in total, with an elevation gain of 186 metres, but with all the snow it ended up being a more challenging exercise than I expected.
 But I am still completely delighted from this first snowshoe outing of the year, and from this first visit to Bowman Forest.
 I look forward to seeing the regional park develop over the next few years!

 And if you drive by this area of the Outaouais, the beautiful Parc des Chutes de Denholm, located a few kilometres southwest of the regional park, also offers plenty of interesting hiking trails!